NapierDevSoc/NapierDevSoc.github.io/join/index.md

 These include but are not be limited to:

 - Priority and/or discounted entrance to any NDS organised, ticketed events
-- Access to our Slack communication platform and private Facebook group
+- Access to our Slack platform, internal wiki and private Facebook group
 - Weekly social meet-ups and and fortnightly tech-talks and presentations

 ## Fee